 A few weeks ago I went around collecting some petals and blooms from all the flowers in my garden.
 I placed them between some pages of a heavy book and almost forgot about them.

 As I was moving them around I came across a bunch that were actually from last year.
 Several different colors from my hydrangea bush from pink to purple and green that I had placed between some paper towels.
 I was pretty pleased that the color kept so well and I thought that they would make a really pretty resin pendant.

 We can’t believe that it’s been almost a year and a half already since we joined the Resin Crafts Blog Ambassador Team.
-In that time we’ve had so much fun testing our creativity and coming up with different ways to use a variety of products that ETI-USA products.
+In that time we’ve had so much fun testing our creativity and coming up with different ways to use a variety of ETI-USA products.

 Some of our favorites to date have been our DIY driftwood serving tray and our hand-lettered wood slice keychains.
 But really our favorite use for the resin is to capture a little bit of nature and preserve it to enjoy all year round.

 Resin jewelry especially makes such an impressive yet relatively inexpensive gift idea for anyone on your list for the holidays, birthdays, teachers gifts and even for weddings.
 For about $50 we picked up all the supplies needed off of Amazon to make at least 50 different jewelry pieces.

 There are many reasons to preserve flowers in resin including capturing special memories (ie. a wedding bouquet) or simply to carry a bit of summer with you year round.

 The trick to preserving flowers in resin is making sure they are completely dried first!
 There are several ways to accomplish this:

 - Air dry – hang larger flowers in a dark area with good air flow for a couple of weeks;